-The good old days are over.
+The fat times are over.

 Strategy versus technological reality

-Meanwhile, the competition in China and the USA has caught up with and overtaken us technically in the new disciplines.
+Meanwhile, the competition in China and the USA has caught up and overtaken us technically in the new disciplines.

 Today I am talking to Ole Harms, CEO of VAIVA GmbH, a software supplier in the field of security technology.
 He was previously co-founder and CEO of MOIA and played a key role in the founding of CARIAD SE.

-Let’s start, Ole: what’s your dream car?
-We’ve never talked about that before.
+Let's start, Ole: What's your dream car?
+We've never talked about that before.

 Ole Harms: What would you think?
 Well, I have two.